 There are many ways to become a venture capitalist.
 Two traditional paths that one often takes before becoming a venture capitalist includes having experience with serial entrepreneurship and tech-oriented investment banking.
 To get you started, here are seven ideas to become a venture capitalist, from the leading VC firm at Angel Kings.

 This is one of the most popular ways to become a venture capitalist.
 You could start with a 4-year business degree (Bachelors), but many people in the industry prefer to work first, and then obtain their MBA.
 This allows them to further their experience in an educational way.
 Once you have this education, you can gain further experience in the field by getting a job at top venture capital firms or through getting an internship during your educational programs.

-Our recommendation: We recommend launching your own company first; that's the best education to become a VC.
+We recommend launching your own company first; that's the best education to become a VC.
 Having successes and failures, building a team, and raising money.
 You really don't need a degree to become a Venture Capitalist.
-However, it can help you build your network and eventually raise money for your VC fund(s).
+However, having a degree can help you build your network and eventually raise money for your VC fund(s).

 Venture Capital Mentorship

 If you do not want to spend several years earning degrees, another way to get the experience is by finding a mentor.
 If you can find a successful venture capitalist that is willing to mentor you, you can learn a lot of hand-on experience.
 Keep in mind, however, with this method, the mentor may expect something from you in return, such as work in their firm.
 Many times you will be working for free with the understanding that you are exchanging work for the mentor experience.

 Venture Capital Work Experience